-Psychiatric Service Dog · Michigan
+Psychiatric Service Dog · ADA Guide

-Psychiatric Service Dog for Insomnia in Michigan
+Psychiatric Service Dog for Severe Insomnia — ADA Task Training Guide

-Chronic insomnia that is a symptom of or co-occurs with a psychiatric disability — such as PTSD, anxiety, or depression — may qualify for a Psychiatric Service Dog in Michigan under the ADA when it substantially limits daily activities.
+Chronic insomnia that is a symptom of or co-occurs with a psychiatric disability — such as PTSD, anxiety, or depression — may qualify for a Psychiatric Service Dog under the ADA when it substantially limits daily activities.

-Michigan-Licensed Clinician ADA Public Access Rights 24-48 Hr Delivery
+Licensed Clinician ADA Public Access Rights 24-48 Hr Delivery

-PSD vs ESA — Key Differences in Michigan
+PSD vs ESA — Key Legal Differences

 FeaturePsychiatric Service Dog (PSD)Emotional Support Animal (ESA)